 The Oregon, Washington and California Crab Gage is a new item to our product line for $2.5O.
 Order a half of dozen crab gages to reduce the cost of the shipping and handling charge.
 The shipping and handling charge applies to the first crab gage ordered only.
 Click HERE to see the product information for our Crab Max crab catchers, crab mallet and crab gage.

 Learn how to take crabs from Oregon's Coastal Waters.
 Oregon's Crabs is the complete color guide to taking Dungeness and red rock crabs on the Oregon' Coast.
 The 80 page book, Oregon's Crabs, describes the cyclical movement of crabs from our bays, identifies the most productive baits and the most innovative and productive methods used to take crabs from Oregon's Coastal waters using crab pots, crab rings, crab snares and the most effective Crab Max folding crab trap.
-Oregon's Crabs is at the printers and we expect delivery on Febuary first.
-Order now and save the shipping and handling charge.
-The cost of the 80 page color edition is 13.00.
+Click HERE to to view the order information to purchase Oregon's Crabs for $13.00 plus $3.40 shipping and handling.

 The Book includes: